Client Resources

 Indigenous corporations

-A co-operative is a form of not for profit organisation which is member-owned.
+A co-operative is a form of not-for-profit organisation which is member-owned.
 A co-operative must have at least five members.
-The fact that they are member-owned means that co-operatives allow for a more democratic style of work, pooling of resources to be more competitive, and sharing of skills.
+The fact that they are member-owned means that co-operatives allow for a more democratic style of work, and make pooling of resources and sharing of skills to be more competitive.
 Co-operatives supply goods and services to their members or to the general public.

-Cooperatives are regulated by the relevant state or territory office of fair trading or consumer affairs.
-A non-trading cooperative does not give returns to members, and may or may not have share capital, whereas, a trading cooperative has a share capital and gives returns to its members.
+Co-operatives are regulated by the relevant state or territory office of fair trading or consumer affairs.
+A non-trading cooperative does not give returns to members, and may or may not have share capital.
+By contrast, a trading cooperative is able to do both of these things.

 Some of the benefits of this structure include:

-- Shareholders, directors, managers and employees have no responsibility for debts of the cooperative unless those debts are caused recklessly, negligently or fraudulently
+- shareholders, directors, managers and employees have no responsibility for debts of the co-operative unless those debts are resulted from recklessness, negligence or fraudulent activity;

-- a cooperative is member owned and controlled, rather than controlled by investors
+- a co-operative is member owned and controlled, rather than controlled by investors; and

 - all members and shareholders have to be active in the cooperative.